 Marseille is the second largest city in France, and its sunniest.
 Located on the country’s south coast, Marseille is a major commercial, port, and freight center.
 Our guide to running in Marseille features great routes along the Mediterranean, highlights of the old city, and the nearby geography featuring the Calanques, a rugged coastal area interspersed with small fjord-like inlets.
 Most of the attractions of Marseille are located in the 1st, 2nd, 6th and 7th arrondissements.

-The signature running route in Marseille is the Kennedy Corniche, a gorgeous run along the sea to the Plage du Prado.
+The signature running route in Marseille is the Kennedy Corniche, a gorgeous coastal run to the Plage du Prado.
+That can connect to Parc Borély, a major national garden with some lovely trails.
 We feature a couple of ‘runseeing’ tours, highlighting some of the old city’s notable sites.
 For a great challenge, take the famous road to Cassis, 20 km one-way, and take the quick train back.
+For a ‘destination’ trail run, head to the Parc national des Calanques.

 Marseille’s weather is among the city’s stat attractions.
 You’ll need a layer or two in winter, and be aware if the sun and heat in summer.
 Marseille is an easy city to get around, with 2 subway lines, high speed buses, free ferry in old port.